This DIY Christmas nativity stable is a fun popsicle stick craft that kids and adults can create and display in a nativity scene!

 Related: Walnut Shell Manger Christmas Ornament

-- 5 regular-size popsicle sticks (2 more to use as guidelines optional)
+- Five regular-sized popsicle sticks (two more to use as guidelines, optional)

 - Pencil

-- Lay 5 mini craft sticks down horizontally.
-Place 2 regular-sized popsicle sticks vertically along the sides of the mini popsicle sticks to help line them up as straight as possible.
+- Then, place two regular-sized popsicle sticks vertically along the sides of the mini popsicle sticks to help line them up as straight as possible.

-- Use a pencil to place a dot over where the vertically placed regular-sized popsicle sticks overlap the horizontal mini craft sticks.
+- Then, use a pencil to mark a dot where the vertically placed regular-sized popsicle sticks overlap the horizontal mini craft sticks.

-- Flip over your little train track and repeat with 2 more craft sticks on the other side.
+- Flip over your little train track sidewall and use glue tape, a wood glue pen, or hot glue to attach two more craft sticks to the other side.

 Related: Reverse Fingerprint Christmas Tree Cards Kids Can Make